 The last thing you want to do is assume that you have enough inventory stock available to fulfill a crucial sales order, only to find out that the inventory shown in the system is nowhere to be found.
 It is even worse when you have more items than needed and end up selling them off at the cost price or a loss.

-Furthermore, an accurate account of end-of-year inventory:
+Furthermore, an accurate account of quarterly and end-of-year inventory:

 - Impacts your bottom line when financial reporting is due